 Gulfport Energy: An Eventual Restructuring Looks Difficult To Avoid

-Goodrich is well protected by hedges in 2020 and appears capable of delivering slightly positive cash flow at $2 natural gas and $35 oil.
+Gulfport is well protected by hedges in 2020 and appears capable of delivering slightly positive cash flow at $2 natural gas and $35 oil.

 It is forecasting production to drop around 18% from 2019 levels, though.